ddlowey/Google_Data_Analytics_Case_Study/README.md

 * data visualisation
 * communication of the findings and recommendations

-The complete set of plots is provided in the 'Plots' folder for reference and is organised in accordance with the chapters from the notebook.

 ![Bellabeat DB 1](https://github.com/ddlowey/Google_Data_Analytics_Case_Study/assets/169537418/7c9cc515-147a-453a-9bee-3257bd5efecd)
 ![Bellabeat DB 2](https://github.com/ddlowey/Google_Data_Analytics_Case_Study/assets/169537418/31abf677-a7a2-47d2-a921-3189437e50ba)

+# Notes

+The tool of choice for this case study is R. The notebook is written with IRkernel in JupyterLab.
+It consists of two main elements: the markdown that is used to establish the setting, provide explanations and communicate findings, as well as the code that is necessary to perform each step of the analysis.
+For easier reference the notebook has been divided into different chapters and subchapters by numerical order (see the table of contents at the beginning of the notebook).
+All metadata, including cell outputs, has been stripped off via ```% nbstripout```.
+The complete set of plots is provided in the 'Plots' folder for reference and is organised in accordance with the chapters from the notebook.

+Finally, please note that parts of the notebook, such as extractors (e.g. $) or structural elements, may not be rendered properly on GitHub.

 # Set Up